 \section{Discussion}

-FFDs are often assumed to follow a power-law distribution.
+The FFDs are often assumed to follow a power law.
 However, when the energy range under study is sufficiently broad, deviations from a pure power law are frequently observed \citep{Verbeeck_2019, Howard_2019}.
-These deviations may arise from observational biases or may reflect intrinsic properties of flare generation that diverge from idealised scaling laws.
+These deviations may arise from observational biases or reflect intrinsic properties of flare generation that diverge from ideal scaling laws.

-In this study, we found that FFDs constructed from ED (the quantity directly measured from photometry) are well described by a power law.
-This suggests that, at the observational level, flare occurrence scales predictably with ED.
-In contrast, when ED is converted into bolometric energy, the resulting distributions deviate from a simple power law because of the influence of stellar luminosity.
-Since stellar luminosities across our sample follow an approximately lognormal distribution (see Figure \ref{fig:luminosities}), the convolution of a power-law ED distribution with this lognormal luminosity distribution yields an energy-based FFD that no longer follows a pure power law.
+We found that FFDs constructed from ED (the quantity directly measured from photometry) are well described by a power law.
+This suggests that, observationally, flare occurrence scales predictably with ED.
+In contrast, when ED is converted into bolometric energy, the distributions deviate from a simple power law because of the influence of stellar luminosity.
+Since stellar luminosities in our sample follow an approximately lognormal distribution (see Figure \ref{fig:luminosities}), the convolution of a power-law ED distribution with this lognormal luminosity distribution yields an energy-based FFD that no longer follows a pure power law.
 This result is consistent with the findings of \cite{Bruno_2024} and \cite{Poyatos_2025}, who similarly concluded that FFDs cannot be adequately described by either a power law or lognormal distribution alone.
 However, the corrected FFD obtained by \cite{Seli_2021} still closely follows a power law.
-This likely results from their sample, composed of TRAPPIST-1 analogue stars, being relatively homogeneous, so the quiescent luminosity distribution introduces less distortion into the resulting energy-based FFDs (see their Figure 21).
-For our sample, we found that the best representation is a truncated power law with a break around $10^{33}$ erg, coinciding with the energy threshold typically associated with superflares.
+This likely results from their relatively homogeneous sample of TRAPPIST-1 analogue stars, so the quiescent luminosity distribution introduces less distortion into the resulting energy-based FFDs (see their Figure 21).
+For our sample, the best representation is a truncated power law with a break around $10^{35}$ erg.